gopro/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/quickstart.rst

 .. code-block:: console

     $ gopro-video --help
-    usage: gopro-video [-h] [-i IDENTIFIER] [-l LOG] [-o OUTPUT] record_time
+    usage: gopro-video [-h] [-i IDENTIFIER] [-l LOG] [-o OUTPUT] [-w WIFI_INTERFACE] record_time

     Connect to a GoPro camera, take a video, then download it.

     positional arguments:
     record_time           How long to record for

     optional arguments:
     -h, --help            show this help message and exit -i IDENTIFIER, --identifier IDENTIFIER
                             Last 4 digits of GoPro serial number, which is the last 4 digits of the default camera SSID.
-If not used, first discovered GoPro will be connected to -l LOG, --log LOG     Location to store detailed log -o OUTPUT, --output OUTPUT
+If not used, first discovered GoPro will be connected to
+    -l LOG, --log LOG     Location to store detailed log -o OUTPUT, --output OUTPUT
                             Where to write the video to.
-If not set, write to 'video.jpg'
+If not set, write to 'video.mp4' -w WIFI_INTERFACE, --wifi_interface WIFI_INTERFACE
+                            System Wifi Interface.
+If not set, first discovered interface will be used.

 Battery Demo
 ------------